 For a faster (and cheaper) snack, the two kiosks near the big firepit outside the Gold Coast Funitel entrance are my favorite.
 You can get sweet or savory crepes – try the British, full of marshmallow and chocolate, unless you care about dignity and not getting dessert smeared all over your face.
 And maybe hair – from Euro Crepes or frog dogs and Belgian waffles from the Euro Snack kiosk.
 Chilling out by the fire with your treat is such a great way to relax after a long day of skiing.

 There are also plenty of stores to wander into, many of which sell ski and winter gear.
-I wandered into a couple of them, but things were a little out of my price range.
+I checked out a couple of them, but things were a little out of my price range.
 I’m not much of a shopper anyway, but if that’s your thing, you’ll find plenty of it.

 Lessons and packages at Squaw Valley for beginners